manan0209/PriceX/README.md

 - Write clear and concise commit messages.
 - Test your changes thoroughly.
 - Submit a pull request detailing the changes and improvements you've made.

-## More

-For more information and detailed documentation, refer to the project's codebase and the official documentation of the technologies used.